Tips for staying fit in your 40s

 If you are new to exercise or don’t do any exercise at all, walking is a good way to start moving.
 If you’re able to make a 15, 20 or 30 minute walk part of your everyday routine, you will see your fitness levels improve.

-Incorporate a walk into your lunch hour or take your kids out for a walk after dinner.
+Incorporate a walk into your lunch hour or get outside with your kids.
 Look for ways to make it a habit.

 Swap out foods that trigger you

 Specialty coffee drinks.
 Chips.
 Cereal.
 More than likely, you have at least one go-to not-so-healthy foods that do you in every time.
 Find alternatives or healthier recipes that give you the same taste without weighing you down.

 My weaknesses are bread and Tostitos chips.
 If I keep them out of my apartment I am good.
 It is over once I bring them in and open them up.

 Listen to your body